jlevy/lft/lft.md

 3. The software and process the pharmacisst uses to fill your prescription bottle with the correct pill

-The first can tolerate a 1–10% error rate since you're reading many things and will form your own opinions.
+The first can tolerate a 1–10% error rate since you’re reading many things and will form your own opinions.
 The second can tolerate perhaps a 1% error rate.
 The third has very low tolerance for error, perhaps a 0.01% error rate or less.

 It is certain that each of these systems could improve with machine learning and AI.
 But if you want to add AI or machine learning to each of those use cases, the approach needs to be very different.
-You can't get away from the fact that some systems need high reliability and precision.
+You can’t get away from the fact that some systems need high reliability and precision.
 In other cases, we can adapt to errors because the cost is of errors is low.

-As we've seen, specification in English and code in Python have similar purpose but not interchangeable.
+As we’ve seen, specification in English and code in Python have similar purpose but not interchangeable.
 For some situations, exact descriptions are of fundamental and unavoidable importance.
 For others, convenience and low cost are more important.